pkardas/notes/books/code-complete.md

 - Inline simple routines
 - Convert long routine into a class
 - Separate query operations from modification operations
-- Combine similar routines by parametrising themIf routine depends on the parameter passed in - consider splitting the routine
+- Combine similar routines by parametrizing themIf routine depends on the parameter passed in - consider splitting the routine
 - Pass a whole object instead of specific fields, however if you are creating an object just to pass it to a routine, consider changing the routine to take only specific fields